Skip to content

 Decorate

-However, for more complex data we may want to use class for complex data as it's allow us to define custom methods and properties.
+However, for more complex data we may want to use class for complex data as it allows us to define custom methods and properties.

 Now, let's create a singleton class to store our notes.